MylesThomas/data_engineering_project/instructions.md

             - This means it is currently installing the Docker image onto the Airflow environment
             - In a few minutes, the Deployment should be 'Healthy' and we will be able to see the DAGs we pushed to this airflow environment

+        - Head into Deployment1 and make sure that the DAGs you want running are unpaused.
+            - You should be good to go and sit back and let your DAG run on its daily/etc. schedule!

+    - Debugging your DAGs:
+        - Example: Your DAG is successfully deployed to the cloud via `astro deploy`, and your DAG has 3 steps: Extract, Transform, Load.
+Extract and Transform are successful, but Load is not
+            - How to find the error message: Astro -> DAGs -> Find the problematic DAG -> Open in Airflow -> Grid -> Click on Failed Task -> Logs

+        - After fixing your .py file, click the 'Trigger DAG' button on the right side of Airflow
+            - Continue this iterative process until you are able to get the entire DAG/.py file to run as expected!

 8. Monitor
 - Instructions:
+    - Setup Alerts for if/when your DAG(s) fail:
+        - Astro -> Left pane 'Alerts' -> +DAG

     - Go back to your Cloud UI
     - Click 'Get Analytics' on your deployment screen
         - You will now see the DAG runs/tasks runs over the time period you choose!